divio/divio-cloud-docs/how-to/resources-configure-git.rst

 Although the Control Panel has been able to connect to the repository and authenticate, a webhook has not yet been set up.

-This is not necessarily an error, but it does mean that your Divio Cloud project will not automatically receive signals from the remote when new commits are made to it, and so you will need to use the manual **Update** button to pull new changes to your project.
+This is not necessarily an error, but it does mean that your Divio project will not automatically receive signals from the remote when new commits are made to it, and so you will need to use the manual **Update** button to pull new changes to your project.